seven-io/shopware5/README.md

 # Sms77.io Shopware5 Plugin

 ## About
-A Shopware 5 plugin to programatically make use of the Sms77.io SMS gateway.
+A Shopware 5 plugin to programmatically make use of the Sms77.io SMS gateway.

 Currently supported events:
 - ORDER_STATE_CANCELLED